hexpay-day/stake-manager/Features.md

 * Low cost hedron mint authorization to allow for future skipping / upgrades to exclude from process
 * Stake ownership can be transferred to different owners
 * Stake tips can be replicated to new stakes when they are paid out
+* Call GoodAccounting method for multiple stakes.
+Even mix the calls in with other end stakes to save gas money.

 ### [Settings](./contracts/EncodableSettings.sol)